ratwolfzero/Collatz/README.md

 ### The Collatz sequence is a mathematical sequence defined by the following simple rules

-Start with any positive integern.
+Start with any positive integer n.

 If n is even, divide it by 2.